University at Albany: College of Emergency Preparedness, Homeland Security and Cybersecurity

 The College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC), created in 2015, offers interdisciplinary academic programs for undergraduate and graduate students in fields designed to protect against, respond to, and recover from a growing array of natural and man-made risks and threats in New York State and around the world.

 Research will be conducted by CEHC faculty and also through faculty-student collaborations and cross-disciplinary research groups.
 Training programs will be offered to current homeland security and emergency preparedness professionals.

 In 2017, the college participated in the New York Excelsior Challenge, a three-and-a half day training event.
 The Excelsior Challenge consists of training exercises designed to help first responders improve their response capabilities.

-School of Public Health
+College of Integrated Health Science

+In 2024, the university established the College of Integrated Health Sciences (CIHS), bringing together the former School of Public Health and School of Social Welfare under one college.
+CIHS has six units, the School of Social Welfare, and the Department of Epidemiology and Biostatistics, Department of Environmental Health Sciences, Department of Biomedical Sciences, Department of Health Policy, Management and Behavior and Department of Nursing.

 The School of Public Health, created in 1985 as a partnership between the University at Albany, State University of New York and the New York State Department of Health.
 Its mission is to provide education, research, service and leadership to improve public health and eliminate health disparities.

 Accredited by the Council on Education for Public Health, the school offers MPH, MS, DrPH and PhD degrees in each of four academic departments: Biomedical Sciences; Environmental Health Sciences; Epidemiology & Biostatistics; and Health Policy, Management & Behavior.

 Research interests of the more than 200 doctoral-level faculty include AIDS, GIS, maternal and child health, hospital epidemiology, infectious diseases, environmental and occupational health, eldercare, minority health and health disparities.
 Both research faculty and students benefit from additional affiliations with Albany Medical Center and Bassett Healthcare.

+The creation of CIHS was controversial among some faculty members and university governance bodies.
+While the university described the consolidation as a means of encouraging interdisciplinary research and creating new academic opportunities, critics questioned its academic rationale, the extent of faculty and student participation in the decision-making process, and the replacement of the School of Social Welfare's standalone deanship with a director structure.
+In October 2023, the University Senate approved a resolution concerning the proposed integration.